Pomax/are-we-flying/docs/index.md

 - set: a way to set variable(s) to specific value(s).
 - trigger: a way to trigger one of the (_many_) sim events.

-So let's look at how we expose those to the client in a `routes/api-router.js`:
+So let's look at how we expose those to the client in a file that we'll call `src/classes/routes/api-router.js`:

 ```js
 import { createHash } from "node:crypto";